jphase/drag_drop_upload/README.md

-uploaderScript
+drag_drop_upload
 ==============
-a quick scripts for uploading files that i wrote based on the html5rocks site article
+A script originally written by Rohan Banghui based on an html5rocks site article, and repurposed for security and eventual usage in the ez wysiwyg project as well.